dailymuse/inquisitor.js/README.md

 Testcases have a name and one or more middleware functions to call.
-They should cover an individual aspect of whatever your test covers - e.g. if your test is covering login, one testcase may check what happens for a valid login, whereas another might check the results of a bad username.
+They should cover an individual aspect of whatever your test covers - e.g. if your test is covering login, one testcase may check what happens for a valid login;
+another might check the results of a bad username.

 ## Middleware